SharedSmally/doc/docker.md

   - Run: execute any commands in a new layer on top of the current image and commit the results.
 ```
-   RUN <command> (shell form, the command is run in a shell, which by default is /bin/sh -c on Linux or cmd /S /C on Windows)
+   RUN <command> (shell form, the command is run in a shell [/bin/sh -c on Linux or cmd /S /C on Windows])
    RUN ["executable", "param1", "param2"] (exec form)
 ```